TV6 Evening Anchor

 Cody Boyer comes to WLUC TV6 from Bozeman, Montana, one of the fastest growing cities in the United States and located in the Gallatin Valley in Gallatin County, which borders Yellowstone National Park.
 However, Cody is a proud Michigander, born and raised in the Lower Peninsula in Gladwin County and a 2014 graduate of Northern Michigan University.

-Then back at NMU, Cody was swayed into journalism through the amazing opportunities at WNMU TV13’s “Public Eye News” and The North Wind campus newspaper, where he worked as an anchor/producer/director at PEN and, at The North Wind, the sports editor before becoming the editor-in-chief in 2014.
+Back at NMU, Cody was swayed into journalism through the amazing opportunities at WNMU TV13’s “Public Eye News” and The North Wind campus newspaper, where he worked as an anchor/producer/director at PEN and, at The North Wind, the sports editor before becoming the editor-in-chief in 2014.
+He also produced and jockeyed a radio show on NMU's "Radio X."

 All of that aside, Cody was brought back to Northern Michigan for a primary reason: it’s home.
 Cody loves everything to do with U.P., from hiking and fishing to remembering jumping off of Black Rocks during his university years.
 He’s trading the Bridger Mountains of Gallatin County for Sugarloaf and Hogsback, knowing that while they may not be as tall that no other landscape in the world has Lake Superior as a backdrop.